StudentRND/Code-Evangelist-Manual/inclusion.md

 Really, though, being inclusive is something that we want to do because it's the right thing to do.
 Most everyone wants a feeling of "belongingness" and dreads a feeling of being an outsider; being intentionally inclusive increases the chance that someone will find a place in our community.

 It's _particularly_ important for you because our community looks up to Code Evangelists, so modeling good inclusive behavior makes the community more inclusive as a whole.

-# Biases

-Let's talk a little about biases.
-TK

-# Privileges

-Many people reading this section will be in the majority demographic in most important ways.
-From the position, it can often be difficult to see how those characteristics can dramatically affect others' interactions with the world.

-Take a few minutes to read through this very small selection of privlidges you might have.
-If you could only retain a few of these privlidges, which would you choose?
-Which would you give up?

-* Being able to create video game characters which look like you.
-* Finding role models and mentors of the same gender as you.
-* Being referred to with pronouns which match your gender.
-* Knowing that your ideas are being heard, and listeners aren't just hoping for a date.
-* Using public bathrooms without fear of being harassed.
-* Being affectionate with a partner in public without threat.
-* Freely being able to discuss your relationship with others.
-* Having others comfort you when a relationship ends.
-* Having your partner accepted by your family.
-* Making new friends without fear that they'll cut contact when they get to know you.

-Most of these samples had to do with sex and gender identity, but there are many other important factors which might lead to privlidges.
-Take a moment and consider what might have been unavailable or more difficult if not for:

-* Your ethnicity
-* Where you live
-* Your income, and your family's income growing up
-* Your physical \(and mental\) abilities